grpc/proposal/A93-xds-ext-proc.md

 the filter can be configured to send the contents of that event to the ext_proc server.
 The specific behavior for each event is covered below.

 For each data plane RPC, the first time the filter needs to send an event to the ext_proc server, the filter will create a stream to the ext_proc server.
 That ext_proc stream will be associated with that data plane RPC, and all communication with the ext_proc server for that specific data plane RPC will be done on that ext_proc stream.
+The filter will pass the trace context from the data plane RPC to the ext_proc RPC, so that the ext_proc RPC appears as a child span on the data plane RPC's trace.

 If not in [observability mode](#observability-mode), then for each event that the filter sends to the ext_proc server, it will wait for a response